-Secondly, tour bio should be written in the second person.
-Besides, it makes easier for media and bloggers to copy your information and post it if needed.
+Secondly, the tour bio should be written in the second person.
+Besides, it makes it easier for media and bloggers to copy your information and post it if needed.

 Thirdly, what is the purpose of your bio page?
 To tell people about your music, so give it to them.
-Tell about your achievements, your goals, on what festivals you took part and so on.
+Tell about your achievements, your goals, what festivals you took part in, and so on.
 Don’t lie and keep close to the facts.
-All the background information should be short, engaging and current.
+All the background information should be short, engaging, and current.

-Check out some your favorite musicians’ websites for great bio examples.
+Check out some of your favorite musicians’ websites for great bio examples.